mwyvr/suckless-patches/README.md

 ## slock

-A two-line patch to add class hint ("slock") to make it easy for users of compositors like `picom` to enforce opacity.
+Here's a two-line patch to add class hint ("slock") to make it easy for users of compositors like `picom` to enforce opacity.
 Because... maybe a translucent lock screen isn't a good idea for some of us.
+IMO this should be a mainline change as it would allow `dwm`, `dmenu` and `slock` to behave the same with a `picom` rule:

+    opacity-rule = [
+       "100:class_g = 'dwm'",   # window manager https://suckless.org/
+       "100:class_g = 'dmenu'", # wm's application menu bar
+       "100:class_g = 'slock'", # don't want a transparent lock screen! (patched version)

 * Patch: solutionroute/suckless/patches/[slock-setclasshint-20220104-35633d4.diff](https://github.com/solutionroute/suckless/blob/main/patches/slock-setclasshint-20220104-35633d4.diff)